aws-samples/genai-quickstart-pocs/amazon-bedrock-claude3-image-analysis-poc/README.md

 # Amazon-Bedrock-Image-Analysis-POC

 This is sample code demonstrating the use of Amazon Bedrock and Multi-Modal Generative AI models from Anthropic to implement an image analysis use case.
-The application is constructed with a simple streamlit frontend where users can upload a jpeg, and get a description of the image.
+The application is constructed with a simple streamlit frontend where users can upload a 1 page jpeg, png or PDF and get a description of the image.

 ![Alt text](images/demo1.gif)
 # **Goal of this Repo:**